mikeperrins/cmocean-LUT-ImageJ/README.md

-# CMOcean_LUTs
+# cmocean-LUT-ImageJ
-Copy and paste these into an ImageJ or Fiji lut folder
+Place these within the ImageJ or Fiji lut folder and refresh menus